 On a summer night, I had stayed up late to read the Bible and pray.
 I felt like the Lord wanted me to write out some goals for my life.
 One goal was to discover God’s calling on my life.
 Underneath that goal I wrote the sub-goal “try preaching” because I felt the Lord wanted me to do so.
 I had not shared this goal with anyone that I can recall.
 However, within a few months, the Lord provided opportunities for me to preach.
 The pastor of my church asked me to preach a short message for a monthly nursing home ministry.
 My youth group was planning to have a youth Sunday service and they asked me to bring the message.
 Likewise, Sarah’s church youth group (we were dating at this time), asked me to bring a message for their youth Sunday service.

 As I continued to take these opportunities, my church and Sarah’s church affirmed me in this calling and continued to give me opportunities to teach and preach.
 When I was sixteen and seventeen years old, I was preaching about once a month and teaching a weekly Sunday School class at my home church.
 I loved teaching and preaching God’s Word and I loved encouraging believers in their faith.
 I knew God was calling me into pastoral ministry.
 My pastor encouraged me to pursue a Biblically faithful seminary so I could learn to shepherd God’s people well.
 In 2007, Locust Grove Baptist Church licensed me into gospel ministry and in 2008 they ordained me.
-Since that time, God has given me the privilege to serve in pastoral ministry for eleven years; as an interim pastor of a church in West Virginia, as Youth Pastor of a church in North Carolina, and as the Lead pastor of churches in Ohio and Virginia.
+Since that time, God has given me the privilege to serve in pastoral ministry for thirteen years; as an interim pastor of a church in West Virginia, as Youth Pastor of a church in North Carolina, and as the Lead pastor of churches in Ohio, Virginia, and Kentucky.

 Preparation & Education